Blind Uncle Gaspard

 Alcide "Blind Uncle" Gaspard was a partially blind vocalist and guitarist from Louisiana who alternated between string-band music (in a band with his brothers) and traditional Cajun balladry on his recordings for Vocalion.
-Born in Pointe Coupee Parish, Louisiana in 1878 of Acadian descent, he became partially blinded when he was seven.
+Born in Avoyelles Parish, Louisiana in 1878 of Acadian descent, he became partially blinded when he was seven.
 It is unknown how Gaspard became blinded in one eye.

+Early life and career

 Very little is known about Gaspard and his life as a musician; even among big-time Cajun musicians and fans.
 A brilliant, dexterous guitarist and songwriter, he is often regarded in Cajun and Americana music circles as a very mysterious and unacclaimed figure.
 His influences remain unknown, although his family is believed to have brought him into music.
 Gaspard formed his first band with his brothers Victor and Amade.
 When he began recording in the late 1920s it was mainly as a backing guitarist for fiddler Delma Lachney (1896) of French-Canadian descent.
 It was then that he also recorded some solo selections of his own during these sessions.
 None of Gaspard's original recordings are believed to have sold over 100 copies within his lifetime.